 - Let it sit overnight.
 If using city chlorinated, allow the chlorine to dissipate by leaving it in an open container for the duration.

 Do not cut corners when growing cannabis.
 Always use the best materials to ensure optimal growth.
-Of course, this starts with employing a balanced, excellent-quality soil mix as a base.
+This starts with employing a balanced, excellent-quality soil mix as a base.

 - 8 Large bags of High-Quality Organic Soil with a Coco and Mycorrhizae